cabal-club/grants/samsung.md

 > 8. What is the most groundbreaking thing about your solution?

-It is a free, offline, off-grid Slack that requires no servers - only people and their devices.
+It is a free, offline, off-grid Slack that requires no servers - only people and their everyday devices.

 > 9. How does your solution further decentralization?